Rumsfield/konquest/CONTRIBUTING.md

 ## Working on Topics
 A topic is any task or update to the code.
 It could be a new feature or a bug fix.
-Every topic must have an associated issue in the repository's Issues page.
+Every topic must have an associated issue in the repository's [Issues page](https://github.com/Rumsfield/konquest/issues).
 Each issue has an ID number, which is used to reference the topic branch name.

 ### Topic branch naming convention
-Topic branche names must use 1 of 3 keywords:
+Topic branch names must use 1 of 2 keywords:
 * `feature` - For most topics, related to adding, removing or optimizing code.
 * `bugfix` - For generally fixing broken things in the code.